networkedsystemsIITB/WebQ/README.md

 ## WebQ

+often crash when faced with transient overload, causing user experience to degrade sharply when incoming load exceeds capacity.
+Existing overload control mechanisms focus on some form of admission control to protect the web server from overload.
+Importantly, there is no feedback to the frustrated user about when to retry again, leading to adhoc retries.

-WebQ is a system consisting of two web proxies, that together simulate a virtual queue of web requests, and shape incoming load to match server capacity.
+WebQ consist of two web proxies, that together simulate a virtual queue of web requests, and shape incoming load to match server capacity.
+Users accessing a server protected by WebQ receive a HTTP redirect response specifying a wait time in the virtual queue, and are automatically redirected to the web server upon expiration of the wait time.
+The wait times are calculated using an estimate of the server’s capacity that is computed by WebQ.
+Users in the virtual queue are provided with a secure cryptographic token, which is checked to guarantee that the user has waited his prescribed time in the queue.

 ### Directory Structure